-The Tennessee Iron band is the culmination of Butch’s lifelong musical dream.
-The band has been playing since 2007, originally crafting and honing the songs under the name Main Drive Gear.
+Bringing three lifetimes of musical experience together, the Tennessee Iron band is the culmination of Butch’s lifelong musical dream.
+The band was formed in 2007, originally crafting and honing the songs under the name Main Drive Gear.

-Songwriter, Singer, Guitarist, Master Motorcycle Mechanic are but a few of the titles that can be applied to the man who is the founder and voice of the band’s music.
+Songwriter, Singer, Guitarist, Master Motorcycle Mechanic are but a few of the titles that can be applied to describe the man who is the founder and the voice of the band’s music.
 The skills, virtue, and talent that Butch has are the heart of Tennessee Iron.
 A native born Tennessean, Butch has traveled the country experiencing music and people.
 He writes from a lifetime of experiences and a deep, caring, understanding of others.
-A straight-forward attitude with no agenda makes him a valued friend to know and garners respect for him by those who come to know him.
+A straight forward attitude with no ulterior agenda makes him a valued friend to know and garners respect for him by those who come to know him.

 A musician since a youth, Butch started on drums before moving to keyboards.
 Butch’s first professional band experience was at age 15, playing keyboards.
-Over time, and other bands, his vocals developed and matured.
-A deep inner desire to express himself more fully led to developing skills on guitar, an instrument on which Butch is self-taught.
+Over time, and other bands, skills with vocals developed and matured.
+A deep inner desire to express himself more fully led to developing skills on guitar, an instrument Butch self-taught.
 But don’t let that mislead you, as the quality of the guitar playing is there and is a delightful force to be encountered.

-As the other half of the driving rhythm section, Carlene’s drumming is inspired power.
-Just because she's a girl, don't let that fool ya!
-Here tasty drum fills and strong driving snare will argue otherwise.
+The power of the drums that drives the rhythm section, it is a mistake to discount Carlene’s drumming because she is a girl.
+The drum fills and strong driving snare drum tempo will argue otherwise.
 Offered a scholarship as a youth to college as a musician, Carlene pursued a career in nursing initially and is currently a Registered Nurse working locally in a skilled nursing facility as the Assistant Director of Nursing.
 Now she has come full circle, returning back to her musical roots and is providing the heartbeat of Tennessee Iron.